-In this project, we aim to synthetize novel ZrCu thin film metallic glasses (TFMGs) with controlled thickness, composition and morphology, while investigating the relationship with the main mechanical properties and focusing on the nanometer scale deformation mechanisms.
-Moreover, we aim to investigate the thermal stability and the evolution of the atomic order performing dedicate annealing treatments.
+In this project, we aim to synthetise novel ZrCu thin film metallic glasses (TFMGs) with controlled thickness, composition and microstructure, while investigating the relationship with the mechanical behaviour focusing on the nanometre scale deformation mechanisms.
+Moreover, we aim to study the mechanical properties of film with complex architectures such as multilayers and amorphous-nanocrystalline composites.

-Metallic glasses (MGs) represent a peculiar class of metallic alloys characterized by an amorphous atomic structure which gives them superior mechanical strength, large elastic deformability, high wear and corrosion resistance making them very attractive materials for such as hard coatings, MEMS (Micro Electro Mechanical Systems), biomedical tools or flexible electronics.
+Metallic glasses (MGs) represent a peculiar class of metallic alloys characterised by an amorphous atomic structure which gives them superior mechanical strength, large elastic deformability, high wear and corrosion resistance making them very attractive materials for applications such as hard coatings, MEMS (Micro Electro Mechanical Systems), biomedical tools.

-Nevertheless, many scientific challanges arise.
-First of all, the physical origin of size effects is far to be achieved.
-Here, the elementary deformation mechanisms are still under debate and open questions involve the nucleation and propagation of shear bands at the sub-micrometer scale.
-In addition, little attention in literature is reported to the synthesis of novel nanostructured TFMGs involving the effect of annealing treatments (below and above the glass transition temperature), the nanoporosity and the composition and how they affect the local atomic arrangement and the mechanical behaviour.
+Nevertheless, many scientific challenges arise.
+First of all, understanding of the physical origin of size effects is far from being achieved.
+Here, the elementary deformation mechanisms are still under debate and open questions involve the nucleation and propagation of shear bands for small film thicknesses.
+In addition, little attention is reported to the synthesis of novel nanostructured TFMGs involving the effect of the composition and annealing treatments (below and above the glass transition temperature), and how they affect the local atomic arrangement and the mechanical behaviour.

-Finally, structural analysis will be carried out by HRTEM, in order to identify a link between mechanical properties and atomic structure.
+Structural analysis will be carried out by HRTEM and Atom Probe Tomography (APT), in order to identify a link between mechanical properties and atomic structure.